meadsteve/meadsteve.github.io/_posts/2022-10-21-write-more-useful-exceptions-in-python.markdown

 ```

 I'm having to do a combination of rewriting code and some fragile string matching on the error messages so that I can
-filter out what's a really important error, what can be retried and what is more like a warning.
+filter out what's really an important error, what can be retried and what is more like a warning.

 ## What would I prefer
 For anyone writing libraries, either publicly or for use within a codebase, there's a number of steps that can